GordijnMan/TurtleWoW-Essentials/README.md

 15. [MobsToLevel](https://github.com/idontbyte/MobsToLevel.git) - Simple AddOn to calculate the next level based on the last killed target.
 16. [PowerAuras](https://github.com/laytya/PowerAuras-vanilla.git)
     - Useful AddOn which displays your most important buffs or cooldowns.
+    - The configuration will depend on your current class and available skills.
     - Comes with a nested directory that must be copied into the AddOn directory.
 17. [RestBar](https://github.com/Steelbash/RestBar.git)
     - Essential AddOn that provides a rested bar.